nonomal/Fail2Ban-Report/README.md

 High flexibility comes from the backend shell scripts, which you can adapt to your specific environment or log sources to provide the JSON data the web interface needs (daily JSON event files).

 ## 🛡️ **Note**: This tool is a visualization and management layer — it does **not** replace proper intrusion detection or access control.
-Deploy it behind IP restrictions or HTTP authentication.
+Deploy it behind IP restrictions or HTTP authentication only!

 🔐 Security Notice